-The involvement of pupils in PE - both in the classroom and through the wealth of extended-curricular opportunities - helps boost confidence and self-esteem, encouraging teamwork, whilst at the same time developing their physical, mental, social, cultural and moral skills.
+The involvement of pupils in PE, both in the classroom and through the wealth of extracurricular opportunities, helps boost confidence and self-esteem, encouraging teamwork, whilst at the same time developing their physical, mental, social, cultural and moral skills.
 We aim to develop all students' physical competence and confidence, and their ability to use these qualities to perform in a range of activities.
 Junior Phase pupils participate in a wide range of activities in order to promote a healthy lifestyle.
 All pupils need indoor, outdoors and swimming PE kit.
-They are expected to bring their kit and remain fully involved as coaches, managers or officials when injury or illness restricts participation in lessons.
-As pupils progress through the school to the Senior Phase they will be given opportunities to make informed choices and decisions about their programme of study in Physical Education.
+They are expected to bring their kit and remain fully involved as coaches, leaders, managers or officials when injury or illness restricts participation in lessons.